peacechen/react-native-otp-autocomplete/README.md

 ### Manual installation (Android)

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import com.faizal.OtpVerify.RNOtpAutocompletePackage;` to the imports at the top of the file
+  - Add `import com.jmlavoier.OtpAutocomplete.RNOtpAutocompletePackage;` to the imports at the top of the file
   - Add `new RNOtpAutocompletePackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```gradle